 These are contributions by or on behalf of a party to the relationship, or a child of the relationship, to the acquisition, conservation or improvement of the parties’ property.

-They include significant assets or superannuation brought into the relationship at the start of the relationship, or the contributions of salary, superannuation or other earnings generated during the relationship.
+They include significant assets or superannuation brought into the relationship at the start of the relationship, and contributions of salary, superannuation or other earnings generated during the relationship.

 Non-financial contributions